Skip to main content

 (2) A violation of an existing or former municipal ordinance or law of this state, any other state or the United States that is substantially equivalent to any of the offenses or violations described under paragraph (F)(1) of this rule.

-(3) If an applicant, employee or independent provider has been convicted of multiple disqualifying offenses listed in paragraph (F)(1) or (F)(2) of this rule, the applicant, employee or independent provider is subject to a seven-year exclusionary period beginning on the date the applicant, employee or independent provider was fully discharged from all imprisonment, probation or parole for the most recent offense.
+(3) If an applicant, employee, subcontractor, or independent provider has been convicted of multiple disqualifying offenses listed in paragraph (F)(1) or (F)(2) of this rule, the applicant, employee, subcontractor, or independent provider is subject to a seven-year exclusionary period beginning on the date the applicant, employee, subcontractor, or independent provider was fully discharged from all imprisonment, probation or parole for the most recent offense.

 (G) Tier V. No exclusionary period.

-(1) A waiver agency may employ an applicant or continue to employ an employee in a position that involves providing HCBS to an individual, and an independent provider may provide HCBS to an individual if the applicant, employee or independent provider has been convicted of or pleaded guilty to, any of the following offenses:
+(1) A waiver agency may employ an applicant, continue to employ an employee, or continue to utilize a subcontractor in a position that involves providing HCBS to an individual, and an independent provider may provide HCBS to an individual if the applicant, employee, subcontractor, or independent provider has been convicted of or pleaded guilty to, any of the following offenses:

 (a) 2919.21 (non-support/contributing to non-support of dependents);